Hungary arrests boat captain after deadly accident | DW | 31.05.2019

 The captain of a large cruise ship involved in the incident has been taken into custody after a collision with a sightseeing boat.
 Dozens are feared dead after one of Hungary's worst river accidents.

-The captain of a boat involved in a deadly river collision in Hungary was arrested on Thursday as hopes faded for any possible survivors.
+The captain of a boat involved in a deadly river collision in Hungary was arrested on Thursday as hopes faded for any further survivors.

 A small sightseeing boat collided with a larger river cruise ship on the Danube in Budapest on Wednesday, capsizing the smaller vessel.